versionone/VersionOne.Client.Requestor/README.md

 First, make sure you have [Node.js](http://nodejs.org/) and [Git for Windows](http://msysgit.github.io/) installed on the server on which you plan to install Requestor.

-When those are install, do this:
+After those are installed, do this:

 * Open a Git Bash prompt.
 * Navigate to a folder where you would like to install the Requestor, for example `C:\WebApps`, by typing `cd /c/WebApps`